Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 $ sudo cp mapred-site.xml.template mapred-site.xml
 ```

 * After you have copied it open it using any text editor you want and add the configurations below to the file.
+This will allow mapreduce to use resources from yarn since yarn is a resource manager.

 > 1. ```
 >    <configuration>